-The estimate of 7738 new cases in 2012 exceeds the previous estimate of 2000-3000 per year6 which, due to the lack of other sources, was restricted to data from centralised reporting and laboratory testing.
+The estimate of 7738 new cases in 2012 exceeds the previous estimate of 2000-3000 per year which, due to the lack of other sources, was restricted to data from centralised reporting and laboratory testing.
 Centralised reporting of LD seems to elicit only a fraction of the true number of cases.
-The US CDC obtain reports of only about 30000 cases per year5 which is one-tenth of their estimate based on claims and survey data.13 Similarly, the estimated annual number of cases in Germany based on reported cases14 is one eighth the estimate based on claims to a German health insurance company.15 In Scotland, centralised reporting resulted in around 200 cases per year16 while this study estimated 1976 per year in 2010-2012, again a difference by a factor of 10.
+The US CDC obtain reports of only about 30000 cases per year which is one-tenth of their estimate based on claims and survey data.
+Similarly, the estimated annual number of cases in Germany based on reported cases is one eighth the estimate based on claims to a German health insurance company.
+In Scotland, centralised reporting resulted in around 200 cases per year 16 while this study estimated 1976 per year in 2010-2012, again a difference by a factor of 10.
 Counting only the number of LD cases recorded by specialised laboratories will also lead to an underestimate.
-The annual number of positive laboratory diagnoses of LD in England and Wales is under 1000,11 but this excludes clinically diagnosed cases with erythema migrans rash, other clinically diagnosed and treated cases, suspected and treated cases, and cases with a negative test result within 4 weeks of infection who are not sent for further laboratory investigation.
-Public Health England assumes there are another 1000-2000 cases per year diagnosed and treated on the basis of clinical features only.17 Furthermore, there are problems with false negative LD laboratory tests in the early stages.
-Among patients with LD, about 70% of tests are negative at 2weeks after the tick bite, and about 20% are negative at 6weeks after the tick bite18 and with early neuroborreliosis.6 Also, antibiotic or immunosuppressant treatment may abrogate the immune response and can explain a negative test result.19 The incidence rates and total number of LD cases derived from laboratory-confirmed LD will depend on the subset who undergo testing and may be underestimated, and the subset may not be fully representative of the population infected with LD.
+The annual number of positive laboratory diagnoses of LD in England and Wales is under 1000, 11 but this excludes clinically diagnosed cases with erythema migrans rash, other clinically diagnosed and treated cases, suspected and treated cases, and cases with a negative test result within 4 weeks of infection who are not sent for further laboratory investigation.
+Public Health England assumes there are another 1000-2000 cases per year diagnosed and treated on the basis of clinical features only.
+17 Furthermore, there are problems with false negative LD laboratory tests in the early stages.
+Among patients with LD, about 70% of tests are negative at 2weeks after the tick bite, and about 20% are negative at 6weeks after the tick bite and with early neuroborreliosis.
+Also, antibiotic or immunosuppressant treatment may abrogate the immune response and can explain a negative test result.
+19 The incidence rates and total number of LD cases derived from laboratory-confirmed LD will depend on the subset who undergo testing and may be underestimated, and the subset may not be fully representative of the population infected with LD.
 The approach taken in this study by including suspected treated cases is consistent with that of studies of claims data in the USA and Germany where claims for treatment must be accompanied by a diagnosis.

-The age distribution of the cases in this study is very similar to that seen in the LD surveillance study in England and Wales.20 In contrast to the USA, where nearly 57% of LD cases are male,13 there is a slight preponderance of females in Europe, ranging from 54% to 60%,21 which is consistent with the 53.2% seen in our study.
-Any differences between countries in the observed incidence rate and in the age and sex distribution of LD cases could be due to differences in the distribution of ticks, in the proportion of ticks infected with LD and also to differences in people's occupations and leisure activities and the public awareness of LD.2 measures such as avoiding dense vegetation particularly wooded or grassy areas with moist and humid environments, use of tick repellents and pesticides on skin and clothing, tucking trousers into socks and searching the body for ticks after potential exposure.24 Other sources of data will need to be explored for the incidence of LD in the UK since 2012 and in the future.
-LD mimics many other disorders and so inevitably some LD cases remain undiagnosed.
+The age distribution of the cases in this study is very similar to that seen in the LD surveillance study in England and Wales.
+In contrast to the USA, where nearly 57% of LD cases are male, there is a slight preponderance of females in Europe, ranging from 54% to 60%, which is consistent with the 53.2% seen in our study.
+Any differences between countries in the observed incidence rate and in the age and sex distribution of LD cases could be due to differences in the distribution of ticks, in the proportion of ticks infected with LD and also to differences in people's occupations and leisure activities and the public awareness of LD.